CcydtN/Multi-Touch-Kit-ProMicro/readme.md

 ---
 ## Note
-1. Readings from R1 seem having a lot of  noise and effecting the result, so I disable it.
+1. Readings from R1 seem having a lot of noise and effecting the result, so it is disabled.
 2. "Experiment" branch seem to have a better performance.
 I am trying to figure out the reason, feel free to comment in the issue.

 ---